rocketgeek/wp-members-dev/readme.txt

 * Fixes a bug in WP_Members::do_securify_rest() to check for a post ID, otherwise an error thrown when we try to check if the post is blocked.
 * Fixes a bug in the check to see if a restricted WooCommerce product is purchasable by the user.
 * Fixes a bug in the install routine when checking if index.php files exist in uploads folder that can cause the update process to fail.
+* Fixes a bug in the [wpmem_user_membership_posts] shortcode that caused the title of the list to be whatever the title of the last post was.
+It should display the name of the membership associated with the list instead.

 New features:
 * Adds a "novalidate" option by filter toggle to the reg/login forms (for disabling the default HTML5 validation on required fields).